automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Oryctodromeus.md

 # Oryctodromeus
-## Description: The only ornithopod known to have lived in burrows.
+## The only ornithopod known to have lived in burrows.